 The people I've met through AGC have helped me both personally and professionally.
 Every contractor needs those resources and those relationships.
 If you want to be successful, well then, you need AGC.

-Construction employment increased by 23,000 jobs in August and by 297,000 jobs over the past year, reaching a 10-year high, while the industry’s unemployment rate stood at an all-time low, according to an analysis of new government data by the Associated General Contractors of America.
-Even as...
+Construction employment increased by 38,000 jobs in December and by 280,000 jobs, or 4.0 percent, over the past year, while the industry’s average pay accelerated and unemployment decreased to a historic low, according to an analysis of new government data by the Associated General Contractors of...
 Read More

 The Associated General Contractors of America (AGC) is the leading association for the construction industry.
 AGC represents more than 26,000 firms, including over 6,500 of America’s leading general contractors, and over 9,000 specialty-contracting firms.
 More than 10,500 service providers and suppliers are also associated with AGC, all through a nationwide network of chapters.